vigosol/learning-git/README.md

 # learning-git

-This is default vigosol system design for front end development,
+This is default vigosol system design for front end developmen.